Thursday, February 7, 2008

 Strengthen Core Muscles

-For abdominals, lying down with perhaps a small rolled towel under your neck, super-slow motion pull ups are very effective.
+For abdominal muscles, lying down with perhaps a small rolled towel under your neck, super-slow motion pull ups are very effective.

 If you count three real seconds for the first inch of movement, and pull up slowly to count to ten; then, three real seconds for your first inch back down, and getting down on the tenth count - don't relax!